By Anthony Caruso III | Publisher

 According to The Athletic, the Philadelphia Phillies were interested in acquiring Arizona Diamondbacks first baseman Paul Goldschmidt.
 The reported package centered around pitcher Zach Eflin, according to Jayson Stark.

-Stark also said the initial talks were Eflin and prospects.
+Stark also said the initial talks were about Eflin and prospects.
 The Phillies — who are reportedly the front-runners for Bryce Harper — wanted to try to dump first baseman Carlos Santana on the Diamondbacks.

 The Diamondbacks have made it known that they are interested in trading away Goldschmidt.
 The New York Yankees have been mentioned as a place for him to land.